 Applications for this grant are on a rolling, first come, first-served grant dependent on available funds.
 Eligible applicants are local governments/law enforcement units.

 Four-legged law enforcement officers work hard and play hard.
 After their shifts, off-duty doggies may want to head to the nearest canine recreational facility to mingle with their civilian counterparts for a game of ball, frisbee, or competitive tail chasing.
-Petsafe has exciting news about the way they will fund dog parks this year.
-Over the past five years, they have provided over $850,000 to help communities break new ground.
-This year, instead of just 5 awards for new dog parks, 25 recipients will receive grants in three different categories:
+Last year, PetSafe changed the way they fund dog parks.
+Instead of just helping communities break new ground, there are now offering three different categories of funding:

 - $25,000 to five communities to build new dog parks

-- $10,000 to ten communities to enhance existing dog parks
+- $10,000 to ten communities for park maintenance awards

-- $5,000 to ten communities to maintain existing dog parks
+- $5,000 to ten communities for park equipment awards

 Eligible applicants are local governments that have not won an award through this program in the past three years.
-(Past winners within the three years can still apply for the maintenance grant.)
-Applications were due on June 30 in 2016.
-Check back in early spring to find out about next years status.
+(Past winners can still apply for a maintenance grant if it has been at least three years.)
+The submission period begins on May 1, 2017 and applications should be received before June 30, 2017.